 Peering into your crystal ball, what do you see happening in corporate adoption of Linux desktops in the next year?
-Two years?

 Robertson: Every new technology trend starts at a grassroots level.
 Early adopters come along, then consumers.
 The last group to adopt is the large enterprise.
 Think about Linux servers or Wi-Fi.
 Large corporations are the last to embrace the trend and it will be no different with desktop Linux.
 It's firmly taking root with the technical crowd and moving to consumers as Lraiser.com is showing.
 I'm confident you will see some corporate adoption with some larger companies making wholesale changes away from Microsoft Windows to products like Linspire over the next couple of years.